Can Rabbits Eat Cherry Tomatoes

 As with any new food, moderation is key when introducing cherry tomatoes to your rabbit’s diet.
 While cherry tomatoes can provide vitamins and antioxidants, overfeeding can lead to health problems.
 It’s recommended to offer cherry tomatoes as occasional treats rather than a regular part of their daily diet.
 When feeding cherry tomatoes, remember to remove any stems or leaves and thoroughly wash them to ensure they are free from pesticides or other harmful substances.

-Read More Can Rabbits Eat Grape Leaves
+Read More Can Rabbits Eat Radishes

 Recommended Serving Size